 Unique features

 Unique features of the PALM Charger include its reliance only on mechanical actuation from the boat, with a rugged and marinized design.
 Vessel outfitting requirements are kept to a minimum.
-In a project funded by the Department of Transport through Innovate UK, the system will be trialled in an offshore environment, paving the way to a commercial pilot project in 2025.
+Supported by nearly £800,000 in funding from the Department of Transport through Innovate UK, the system was trialled in an offshore environment in October 2024, paving the way to a commercial pilot project in 2025.

 Streamlined operation